 With a perfect blend of proteins, fats, carbohydrates, vitamins, minerals, carotenoids and other components that support a baby’s immune system, breast milk is the undisputed gold standard for infant nutrition.
-And within this nutritional powerhouse, there’s an unsung hero—human milk oligosaccharides.* Based on over 15 years of research, experts believe that it could be one of the factors behind breast milk’s immune system-boosting properties.
+And within this nutritional powerhouse, there’s an unsung hero—human milk oligosaccharides (HMOs).* Based on over 15 years of research, experts believe that it could be one of the factors behind breast milk’s immune system-boosting properties.

 What are HMOs?